 4) Daily Ice Rolls: Stick a full water bottle in your freezer until it is nice and hard.
 Every night, take it out and roll your foot back and forth over the bottle, for 10 minutes.
 Daily Aleve or other over-the-counter NSAIDs (non-steroidal anti-inflammatory drugs) may also help reduce the pain and inflammation associated with plantar fasciitis.

 Now, if you've tried these at-home treatment options and your heel or heels still hurt, I hope you know what to do.
 But in case you don't, I'll spell it out one more time.
 Untreated heel pain will not just go away: it will get progressively worse, often to the point it becomes debilitating.
-So, if you're dealing with plantar fasciitis and home treatments just aren't doing enough to resolve your pain, go see your podiatrist as soon as possible.
+So, if you're dealing with plantar fasciitis and home treatments just aren't doing enough to resolve your pain, go see Houston podiatrist Dr. Andrew Schneider as soon as possible.